modeller-acdemic/QEM/readme.md

-# Breakdown of each Python script and where it stores its respective data
+Breakdown of each Python script and where it stores its respective data:

 # 'qiskit_circuit_generator.py':
 Generates the random circuits with depths 2-9 and with a random length between 2-5, saving the circuits as circuits.csv to Data/training_data/circuits/.
 It also verifies the distribution with a graph, saved as length_distribution.png in 'Data/training_data/verification_figs/'.